My Website is Not Secure — Securing Your Site with HTTPS

 Websites that don’t utilize HTTPS could rank lower in results

 Google’s main job as a search engine is to provide users with the results that most closely fit their search query.
 The results that Google provides for any given search are based on tons of factors including keyword targeting, the domain authority of the website, number of backlinks, and the list goes on.

 But Google is also known to use website security as a ranking factor — meaning if you own a website that doesn’t utilize HTTPS, you may see your site rankings get worse.

 My website is not secure, how can I fix it?

 If all this talk about tanking rankings have you questioning how you can make your website secure, you’ve come to the right place.

 Adopting HTTPS is far from difficult, so check out our five-step process to securing your website for site visitors and customers.

 1. Install Secure Sockets Layer (SSL) certificate

 In order to make your HTTP site secure, you’ll need to install an SSL certificate on your website.
-When you install an SSL certificate, a few exchanges take place, which provide a secure version of your website to your site visitors.
+When you install an SSL certificate, a few exchanges take place, which provides a secure version of your website to your site visitors.

 - Your browser will connect to a website and request the server identity.